 Making the land

 God has made some profound declarations about Himself and His creation of all things.
-These are detailed in the study Christians Believe under the headings God - the beginner of all things and God created the heavens and the earth and are referenced here.
+These are detailed in the study Christians Believe under the headings God - the beginner of all things and God created the heavens and the earth and are referenced and incorporated here.
 Somewhere in the undeclared past God decided to create a vast array of things stretching beyond our imagination.
 When He was ready God stood forth, as it were, and called into existence the spiritual heavens and the fabric of the cosmos which holds the space-time continuum, and then filled them with innumerable things.
 The spiritual heavens God filled with angelic beings and their necessary things.
 In the cosmos He called forth waters which coalesced to form the watery earth.
 Each thing was formed wherever God decided and called it forth, but one thing is certainthe earth formed at His feet.
 The earth is not only central to the visible universe but also central to God's purposes to make man in His image.
 Isaiah 66:1 declares, "Thus saith the Lord, The heaven is my throne, and the earth is my footstool."
 And in Isaiah 60:13 He says, "I will make the place of my feet glorious."
 The expression "the earth is my footstool" is reaffirmed in Lamentations 2:1; Matthew 5:35 and Acts 7:49.